Figure out which work environment fits you.

 Before the interview or applying for a position:

 - Research the company you're considering.
-You can learn a lot about a company's culture by looking at their website, checking out their social media pages, and more.
+You can learn a lot about a company's culture by looking at their website and their social media pages.

 - Ask questions of current and former employees.
 Use networking opportunities to request information about an organization.
 You can connect with current employees of an organization you're interested in on LinkedIn, for example, and see what you can find out.
 You want to be professional with your request, of course, and don't stalk or be too eager with your requests.